EuroComply

 How does DSA apply in Lithuania?

-DSA applies in Lithuania under EU law with the same obligations as across the bloc — maximum fine €20M or 6% of global turnover.
+DSA applies in Lithuania under EU law with the same obligations as across the bloc — maximum fine Up to 6% of global turnover (VLOPs/VLOSEs); per member state for others.
 The national supervisory authority is the VDAI (Valstybinė duomenų apsaugos inspekcija), which handles enforcement, complaints, and notifications.
 Deadline: February 17, 2024 (all platforms).

 • Supervisory authority: VDAI (Valstybinė duomenų apsaugos inspekcija)

-• Maximum fine: €20M or 6% of global turnover
+• Maximum fine: Up to 6% of global turnover (VLOPs/VLOSEs); per member state for others

 • Key deadline: February 17, 2024 (all platforms)